E-procurement: Catalogue management

 Catalogue management is a strategic process that starts when suppliers publish their product portfolio electronically and products are made available to buyers in order to procure goods and services electronically, and appears while managing the product catalog to ensure the quality of the product data across the sales channels.
 The product content can be hosted either by the supplier or buyer.

 e-Purchasing

 As opposed to e-Tendering, e-Purchasing is used in procurement of goods and services that are of low value and high volume.
 It electronically simplifies the purchasing process of such goods and services.
 For this type of procurement, catalogues are one of the key components that often occurs.
 Key components of this system are often complex and thus system development is often needed.
 The process starts from publication of items online by the suppliers, and continues to the electronic selection, order, reception, and finishes with payment by the purchasing side.

+ERFx

+In procurement technology, ERFx (or eRFx) is an acronym for electronic request for [x], where x can be Proposal (RFP), Quotation (RFQ), Information (RFI) or Tender (RFT).
+Other pseudonymous acronyms include ITT (Invitation to Tender) and PQQ (Pre Qualification Questionnaire).
+All relate to a similar activity: a buyer requesting information from potential suppliers for the purpose of evaluation and comparison.
+Often this is part of a tendering exercise.
+The more structured this information is, the easier it is to compare the suppliers.
+For example, it is more effective to ask 20 multiple choice questions than it is to ask 2 essay questions, as long as suppliers have an opportunity to provide commentary to qualify their answers.
+Therefore, eRFX software should help the buyer to compare suppliers in useful ways – e.g., apples vs. apples.